KF-Art/icewm-personal-tunning/README.md

 Finally, you can install them:

 	sudo xbps-install --repository binpkgs xed-2.8.4_1 xed-common-2.8.4_1 xed-doc-2.8.4_1
-	# Now you can exit from sh, if you want.

 Xed needs its Glib schemas to be compiled.
 Otherwise, it will not work.